 Examples:

 Maria is homeless, staying in a storage shed at night with her two children on a friend's property.
-Maria is applying for a caring for a homeless TLE due to McKinney-Vento, as a needy household.
-She declares she doesn't have a permanent nightly residence, her school district verifies her daughter meets McKinney-Vento eligibility.
-She is approved for a homeless TLE hardship for 6 months.
+Maria is applying for TANF/SFA TLE as a homeless household.
+She declares she doesn't have a permanent nightly residence and her school district verifies her daughter meets McKinney-Vento criteria.
+She is approved for a homeless TLE for 6 months.
 She develops an IRP with her case manager for housing related activities to establish safe and stable housing.

-Jada and her two children, Cory and Mikal are living in a shelter, they meet McKinney-Vento criteria due to an unstable nightly residence.
-She is approved for a homeless TLE hardship.
-She develops an IRP with her case manager for housing related activities to establish safe and stable housing.
+Jada and her two children, Cory and Mikal, are living in a shelter, they meet McKinney-Vento criteria due to an unstable nightly residence.
+She applies for TANF/SFA, is already over 60 months of assistance, and so is approved for a homeless TLE.
+She develops an IRP with her case manager for activities to establish safe and stable housing.

 Fatima lost her job and had to move in with her parents.
-Her son, Muhamad meets McKinney-Vento due to sharing housing with Fatima's parents, due to an economic hardship.
-She develops an IRP with her case manager for housing related activities to establish safe and stable housing and any stackable activity to obtain employment or employment related activities.
+Her son, Muhamad meets McKinney-Vento criteria by sharing housing with Fatima's parents, due to an economic hardship.
+She applies for TANF/SFA, is already over 60 months of assistance, and so is approved for a homeless child TLE.
+She develops an IRP with her case manager for activities to establish safe and stable housing, and any stackable activity to obtain employment or employment related activities.

 Jose is an undocumented father of two children and one niece.
 He has exhausted 60 months of TANF and is only applying for his niece, Blanca, due to her moving in with him.
 Blanca's family is seeking housing but can't have her living in their current unstable location.
 Jose may be approved for a TLE due to his niece, Blanca meeting the McKinney-Vento criteria.
-A TLE tool needs to be completed, using the caring for a homeless child TLE hardship extension category.
-Jose doesn't have an IRP due to being a non-needy caretaker relative.
+A TLE tool needs to be completed, using the caring for a homeless child TLE category.
+Jose isn’t required to have an IRP due to being a non-needy caretaker relative.

-High Unemployment Approval Examples:
+High Unemployment Rate TLE Approval Examples:

-Rita is reapplying for TANF but has exhausted her 60 months of cash assistance and does not qualify for any other TLE hardship, and still needs assistance to support her family.
-Rita received TANF during high unemployment months of April, May, and June in 2020.
-The case manager verifies in ACES and approves the High Unemployment TLE hardship, approving Rita and her family for 3 additional months of TANF cash assistance recording the 3 TANF months of April, May, and June 2020.
+Rita is reapplying for TANF but has exhausted her 60 months of cash assistance and does not qualify for any other TLE category, but still needs assistance to support her family.
+Rita received TANF during high unemployment months of April, May, and June of 2020.
+The case manager verifies in ACES and approves the High Unemployment TLE recording the 3 TANF months of April, May, and June 2020 in the eJAS tool.
+This approves Rita and her family for 3 additional months of TANF cash assistance.

-Micha is at 60 months of cash assistance and doesn't meet any TLE hardship categories, but received TANF during high unemployment months of May, July, August, and September 2020.
-The case manager verifies the month and approves a 4 month TLE hardship extension, recording 4 TANF months Micha received of May, July, August, and September 2020.
+Micha is at 60 months of cash assistance and doesn't meet any TLE categories, but received TANF during high unemployment months of May, July, August, and September of 2020.
+The case manager verifies the months and approves a 4 month TLE, recording the 4 TANF months Micha received of May, July, August, and September 2020 in the eJAS tool.

-High Unemployment Denial Example:
+High Unemployment Rate TLE Denial Examples:

 Rayla is applying for TANF and she has exhausted her 60 months of cash assistance.
 She has met with a family violence advocate and has been approved for 6 additional months to work on family violence activities.
-Rayla will not be eligible for the High Unemployment TLE hardship (even though she was on for 4 months during the pandemic high unemployment months, because she qualifies for the Family Violence TLE hardship extension first.
-The High Unemployment rate TLE hardship can only be utilized if the applicant/participant doesn’t meet any other TLE hardship category, and the High Unemployment TLE category can’t be approved alongside an additional TLE hardship category in the system.
+Rayla is not be eligible at this time for the High Unemployment Rate TLE even though she has 4 months of pandemic related high unemployment months available, because she qualifies for the Family Violence TLE first.
+The High Unemployment rate TLE can only be utilized if the applicant/participant doesn’t meet any other TLE category, and it can’t be approved alongside an additional TLE category in the system.